 Based in Australia, Rocky Veneziano and Craig Dickson started the Veneziano Coffee blog supporting local cafes in learning how to improve and grow their businesses.
 This is a perfect blog for cafe owners and professionals looking for additional staff training and maintaining currency in the industry.
 Rocky and Craig share their knowledge and experiences, new discoveries within the industry, and coffee professionals’ celebrations.
 The site is complete with an online shop, an events list, and barista training in addition to their blog posts.

-Combine a coffee educator, a brewer, and a roaster, and add a touch of technical expertise, and you have yourself an irresistible blog.
+Combine a coffee educator, a brewer, and a roaster, and add a touch of technical expertise, and you have yourself an irresistible blog: The Coffee Compass.
 Michael Butterworth and Darren Jennings blend their skills dishing up inspiration in craft coffee.
 It’s great for the coffee professional to keep up with coffee news, read reviews of different coffee brands, and follow along on the map of reviewed coffee shops.

 From the coffee bean farmers, to the coffee roasters and eventually to the cafes, each type of person involved in the coffee chain has a collaboration with Dean Gallagher, the founder of Five Senses Coffee.
 Learn about the coffee journey, sustainable processes, and his goals for a Utopian future.
 Get a glimpse of the communities starting the process at origin, and shop for products and coffee.
 Enroll in barista training or involve yourself in community projects.
 The Five Senses blog is terrific for both the individual and the professional in the industry.